jorge-martinez-gil/rdf-augmenter/README.md

-# rdf-augmenter — Ontology-Aware RDF Knowledge Graph Augmentation
+# rdf-augmenter: Ontology-Aware RDF Knowledge Graph Augmentation

 > Add synonyms, hypernyms (types) and related concepts to any RDF knowledge
 > graph — reproducibly, with provenance, and with SHACL-ready output.